-I traveled a lot without my son when he was still nursing; much more than I ever planned to in his early stages of life.
-Most of it was work related until I eventually left my job when he was almost 15 months old, and those work trips that I so looked forward to became harder and harder as a new Momma.
-That said, I’m a firm believer that short trips away can be good for the whole family, allowing a husband, partner or grandparents to take a lead role while also teaching your little ones to be resilient and flexible when Mom is away.
+I traveled a LOT without my son when he was still nursing.
+Much more than I ever planned to in his early stages of life.
+Most of my traveling without my son when he was a baby was work related, although I did have a few girls weekends in there.
+Traveling without your baby while breastfeeding can be tough and certainly requires some planning in advance.
+I’m a firm believer, however, that short trips away can be good for the whole family.
+It allows the other parent or caregiver to take a lead role, while also teaching your little ones resiliency and flexibility.

-I’m thankful to have some great fellow Mom friends before me who encouraged me along the way, and many of these tips come from them as well as my own trial and error.
-While I had this idea that I would be pumping in the nicest “New Mother’s Rooms” across the country, the reality is that meetings go over, flights get delayed and sometimes you just have to be flexible and improvise in a pinch.
+I’m also super thankful to have some great fellow mom friends before me who encouraged me along the way.
+Many of these tips come from them as well as my own trial and error.
 Being away from your baby is stressful enough, so I’m hoping these tips and a little bit of planning will make your time away go as smooth as possible.

 P.S.
-Although many of these tips are geared at breastfeeding Mommas, there’s some helpful info in here whether your baby is breast fed, formula fed or anything in between.
+Although many of these tips are geared toward breastfeeding mommas, there’s some helpful info in here for all moms.
+(Whether your baby is breast fed, formula fed or anything in between!)

-Toddling Traveler participates in the Amazon Affiliate program and may earn a small commission for any items purchased through our links, at no cost to you.
+Toddling Traveler participates in the Amazon Affiliate program.
+We may earn a small commission for any items purchased through our links, at no cost to you.

 Tip #1: Start traveling without your baby in small doses.

-I definitely don’t recommend going away for a week for your first trip away from your baby if you haven’t been away from them for more than a few hours.
-My advice is to start small with just one or two nights depending on your schedule, and factor in that with flight times you may be missing one more bedtime than you planned.
-For me this meant having to cut a few girls weekends short (even when I was done breastfeeding) and cramming a lot into one or two days of work travel versus extending a trip like I may have in the past.
+For your first trip away from your baby, I recommend starting small if you can.
+That means one or two nights depending on your schedule.
+And be sure to factor that in flight times with bedtime schedules if you don’t want to miss too many nights.
+For me this meant having to cut a girls weekends short and cramming a lot into one or two days of work travel.
+(Versus extending a trip like I may have in the past.)
 The reality is that your first trip away is going to be tough, so give yourself a chance to ease into it.
-(Full disclosure, I cried hysterically my first time away from my son, even though it was only a night and I was heading off to meet my best friends in the entire world.
-It definitely prepared us for daycare and going back to work a month later!)

 Tip #2: Start stocking up on extra milk at home as soon as possible.

-Tip #4: Make sure you have a large bag or tote to keep all of the stuff that goes along with pumping.
+Tip #4: Make sure you have a large bag for ALL of the stuff for pumping.

 Tip #5: Stock your pumping bag before you leave.